Welcome

 Welcome to the Department of Philosophy at the University of Innsbruck!

 It is our goal to share this open and diverse atmosphere with our students.
 They can enrol in a Bachelor’s programme, a Master’s programme, and a PhD programme.
-In addition, our department organizes and coordinates the new teacher training programme in ethics.
+In addition, our Department organizes and coordinates the new teacher training programme in ethics as Bachelor's programme and as Master's programme.
 We offer an exciting, varied and international study environment that familiarizes our students with research, teaching, and practice.

 During the Thun-Hohenstein university reform after the March Revolution of 1848, the subject of philosophy was represented at the Faculty of Philosophy of the University of Innsbruck by Georg Schenach.
 When he was appointed to the University of Vienna in 1857, the chair went to Tobias Wildauer, whose interest, at the latest after his election to the Imperial Council in 1873, was obviously more politics than philosophy.